-Also in 1975, thousands of Māori walked the length of the North Island to Parliament on a march known as the hīkoi, to protest against the ongoing loss of their land.
+Also in 1975, thousands of Māori walked the length of the North Island to Parliament on a march (hīkoi) to protest against the ongoing loss of their land.
 A number of protesters stayed on, camping in Parliament grounds.
-Such scenes were evidence of the mood for change.
+Such scenes were evidence of a mood for change.

 From the late 1960s, New Zealand’s highly regulated economy began to falter.
 With exchange and interest rates and much else fixed by the government, Wellington became a byword for red tape.
 In the 1984 election the regulatory National government was swept from power by a Labour Party landslide.
 A period of rapid reform followed.

-During the 1990s Wellington overcame its setbacks, branching into service-based, ‘creative’ industries as diverse as film, information technology, biotechnology and design.
+During the 1990s Wellington overcame its setbacks, branching into service-based, ‘creative’ industries such as film, information technology, biotechnology and design.

 Today the region’s economy is driven by the service sector.
 Part of this change is due to renewed growth in the public sector.
 In 2013 the government employed 31,800 people (14% of the region’s total workforce).
 This has driven growth in the city’s commercial property market, which is among New Zealand’s strongest.

 With numerous cultural venues and events, including the successful biennial International Festival of the Arts (established in 1984), the city promoted itself as New Zealand’s cultural capital.
 Its reputation was boosted by the 1998 opening of the state-funded Museum of New Zealand Te Papa Tongarewa, on a revitalised waterfront.
-This and other facilities, including a new sports stadium, attract a growing number of visitors.
+This and other facilities, including a sports stadium on the waterfront which opened in 2000, attract a growing number of visitors.